kbparagua/js-crash-course/07_events.md

 # 07: Events

-## Adding Element Listener
+## Adding Event Listener

+An event listener can be registered to an element by using the `addEventListener` method.

 ```html
 <a href="#" id="test">Click Me!</a>
 ```

-A listener can be registered to an element by using the `addEventListener` method.

 ```js
 var el = document.getElementById('test');